-A public password to prevent any changes to parameters via local push buttons, remote communication, or Windows-based web browser.
+A password to prevent any changes to parameters via local push buttons, remote communication, or Windows-based web browser.
+Write Protection must match User PIN on page 218 for the device to be unlocked.

 Range: 0 to 65535

 Values Unlock value (2457) Lock Off

 Any other value Lock On